 Otherwise, utilise fitness apps like Peloton, Alo Moves, Obe Fitness and The Pilates Class, which all offer free trials.
 If you plan your sign-ups properly (or even share them with your bestie), you might enjoy a few cost-free months of fitness app membership.

-The truth is, skincare can get expensive, and one way to save your dollars is to get smart about what you spend on.
+The truth is, skincare can get expensive, and one way to save your dollars in the long run is to get smart about what you spend, or invest on.

 Beauty pros don’t admit it, but there’s a secret rule amongst them: If a product isn’t spending a lot of time on your face, e.g a cleanser or makeup remover, a wallet-friendly drugstore brand will suffice.
-Another secret: These pros keep a lookout for when these items are on sale, so they can stock up on them.
+Another secret: These pros keep a lookout for when cult items are on sale, so they can stock up on them, and they schedule in regular medifacials that deliver longer-lasting effects.

-Splurge on the skincare that works for your skin, say, a night serum that gives your skin a beautiful hydrated glow when you wake up, or a lightweight sunscreen with added blue light protection, doesn’t leave a white cast on skin, and doesn’t pill under makeup.
+Splurging on the skincare that works for your skin is a savvy investment that pays off in the long term.
+A night serum that gives your skin a beautiful hydrated glow when you wake up, or a lightweight sunscreen with added blue light protection, that doesn’t leave a white cast on skin, and doesn’t pill under makeup.

 At the same time, make a consistent effort to adopt healthy skincare habits such as daily deep cleansing, regular facials, drinking more water, and having a balanced diet.
 With healthy skin that glows from within, you will be inspired to do with less makeup, which will save you money in the long run.